Nitrous Oxide Q & A

 It is a colorless gas that has a smell patients describe as a bit sweet.
 It interacts with the central nervous system to reduce pain perception and calm anxiety.
 The gas is fast acting and allows children to remain awake but sedated during their procedures.

-Unlike other types of sedatives, nitrous oxide doesn’t affect your child’s reflexes, namely the coughing reflex, and therefore is considered very safe.
+Yes, it is safer than most other sedatives.
+The danger in sedation comes with the impact they have on reflexes, which can cause problems with breathing.
+However, nitrous oxide does not affect reflexes, making it safe.
 According to the American Academy of Pediatric Dentistry, nitrous oxide has not caused any illnesses or death.

-If your child is anxious about seeing the dentist or needs a lengthy procedure, call the office or book an appointment online to see if nitrous oxide is a good option for them.
+If your child has anxiety about the dentist, special needs, or requires a lengthy procedure, call our office to see if nitrous oxide is a good option for them.